ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 Isthmus, like other network upgrades, is activated at a timestamp.
 Changes to the L2 Block execution rules are applied when the `L2 Timestamp >= activation time`.
+Changes to the L2 block header are applied when it is considering data from a L1 Block whose timestamp is greater than or equal to the activation timestamp.

 ## `L2ToL1MessagePasser` Storage Root in Header

-After Holocene's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
-In other words, the storage root should be the same root that is returned by `eth_getProof` at the given block number.
+After Isthumus hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
+In other words, the storage root should be the same root that is returned by `eth_getProof` at the given block number -- it is the storage root of the post state, similar to how the state root of the post state is stored in the block header.

+For an accurate storage root to be determined, the block state has to be committed first and only then, the `withdrawalsRoot` can be set accurately.
+Hence the `withdrawalsRoot` attribute should be set right after setting the state root attribute in the header.

 ### Header Validity Rules

-Prior to holocene activation, the L2 block header's `withdrawalsRoot` field must be:
+Prior to isthumus activation, the L2 block header's `withdrawalsRoot` field must be:

 - `nil` if Canyon has not been activated.
 - `keccak256(rlp(empty_string_code))` if Canyon has been activated.

-After Holocene activation, an L2 block header's `withdrawalsRoot` field is valid iff:
+After isthumus activation, an L2 block header's `withdrawalsRoot` field is valid iff:

 1. It is exactly 32 bytes in length.
 1. The [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root, as committed to in the `storageRoot` within the block